9 hurt as car rams into famed Tokyo street on New Year's Eve

 Another witness who runs a clothing shop in the area said: "I am shocked that something like this happened on Takeshita Street."

-Police immediately cordoned off the street, which was packed with people celebrating the New Year.
+Police immediately cordoned off the street, which during the day is usually packed with tourists trying to get a taste of Japan's extravagant youth and food culture.

 Kusakabe was arrested on suspicion of attempted murder, police said.

-According to local media, Kusakabe hit a total of eight people and assaulted another on the street, which was closed to car traffic at the time as revellers packed the area to celebrate New Year.
+According to local media, Kusakabe hit a total of eight people and assaulted another on the street, which was closed to car traffic at the time before visitors would pack the area to celebrate New Year.

+The vehicle hit its first victim about 30 metres into the narrow street before knocking down seven more over the next 100 metres, according to the Sankei Shimbun newspaper.

+There is no information so far to suggest foreign tourists were among the injured, the police spokesman said.

 Takeshita Street is packed with small shops and is considered the centre of youth culture and fashion in Japan, attracting tens of thousands of international tourists every day.